ANU Law School Course search

 Textbook and reading requirements:

-There is no prescribed textbook for this course.
+There are no textbooks for this course.

 For an overview of this course, learning outcomes, indicative assessment and workload requirements, please refer to Programs and Courses.
 The class summary will be published on Programs and Courses two weeks prior to the teaching start date.